apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   longer triggers right at the top of the now-sped-up elevator, so if you want to make sure to hear all the Typhon+Tyreen dialogue up there, make sure to wait around for dialogue lines to finish before pressing onward.
-* The increased opening speed on some containers which fling loot into the air seems to cause the loot to sometimes fly away at pretty high speeds.
-This can be a bit annoying in cases like the trash collection in Spendopticon during One Man's Treasure.
 * During Jack's Wild, the elevator in Jack's Secret stops further down than usual, and well before Pretty Boy's usual cue, but there's still a window right there and you can jump out as usual once he's done talking.